How Magnetic Resonance Imaging Works & How Leasing Benefits You

-Diagnostic imaging is critical in healthcare.
-It provides physicians and radiologists with valuable information regarding a patient’s health and anatomy.
+Diagnostic imaging is critical in healthcare because scanning a patient's internal organs provides physicians and radiologists with valuable information about the patient's health.

-MRI scans are essential in radiology because of MRI’s ability to detect tumors, inflammation, various neurological conditions, and heart and blood vessel abnormalities.
-The scans expose atomic nuclei to strong magnetic fields, which absorb the magnetic energy and emit radiofrequency (RF) energy that a receiver can pick up.
-Hyrdrogen atoms are specifically targeted due to their abundance in the human body.
+MRI scans are essential in radiology because of their ability to detect tumors, inflammation, various neurological conditions, and heart and blood vessel abnormalities.

 Though much safer than other medical imaging techniques, the enclosed space that the patient is put into and the loud noises that the machine makes may lead to feelings of claustrophobia.
 However, recent developments have allowed for more “open” designs which accommodate patients who may feel overwhelmed by the procedure.